spatialillusions/nvg/README.md

 ## Usage

 ### new NVG(input)
-Create a new NVG object by using `new NVG(input)` where input is optional and is NVG in XML or JSON format.
+Create a new NVG object by using `new NVG(input)` where input is optional and is NVG as strings in XML or JSON format, it can also be a single item object or an array of items (`see getItem()`).

 The NVG object has the following methods.

+#### getItem(uri)

+Returns the item with a specified uri.
+(If uri is not provided it will return all items.)

 #### parseXML(XML)